Mahathir visits Langkawi polling stations as Malaysians cast their vote

 He silently observed the voting procedure inside a quiet polling station at SKR Kuala Teriang.

-The 92-year-old is not voting on the island, rather flying to the mainland to cast his ballot at a school in Titi Gajah, also in the state of Kedah.
+The 92-year-old was not voting on the island, but rather flew to the mainland to cast his ballot at a school in Titi Gajah, also in the state of Kedah.

 Langkawi is a three-way fight also fearing incumbent BN candidate Nawawi bin Ahmad and Zubir bin Ahmad from the Pan-Malaysian Islamic Party.